Labrador Retriever Feeding Chart: How Much to Feed by Age & Weight

 Daily Feeding Amounts by Weight & Age

-Find your dog's current weight in the row below for an estimated daily amount.
+Find your dog's current weight in the chart for an estimated daily amount.
 Calories come from the Merck Vet Manual energy formula; cups assume a typical ~350 kcal/cup dry food, so check your bag's label for its exact kcal/cup.

 Puppy (under 4 months) — 4 meals/day